 Inflammation-Reducing Ingredients

-Inflammation can cause muscle soreness, and many ingredients can help to reduce it.
+Inflammation is thought to cause muscle soreness, and many ingredients may help to reduce it.

 - Omega-3 fatty acids: Found in fish oil, flaxseed oil, and chia seeds (19).